 An Arizona Resident is an individual who is domiciled in Arizona permanently, even if the person is out of the state temporarily.
 An Arizona resident is subject to Arizona tax on all income regardless of where the income was earned.

 An Arizona Nonresident is every other individual.
-If you live in Arizona for more than nine months and are not a resident, you need to be able to prove you are not a resident (Example: Military members stationed in Alabama are not Alabama residents if their Home of Record is not Alabama.)
+If you live in Arizona for more than nine months and are not a resident, you need to be able to prove you are not a resident (Example: Military members stationed in Arizona are not Arizona residents if their Home of Record is not Arizona.)

 Arizona considers the following when determining a person's residency: